· Originally published April 20, 2024

 Highway 108 is another scenic drive, this time on the way to Stanislaus National Forest.
 (Shutterstock/N8Allen)

-From the Foothills Visitor Center in Sequoia National Park to Road’s End in Kings Canyon, drive 81 miles through winding mountain roads.
-Expect this to take about three hours.
+From the Foothills Visitor Center in Sequoia National Park to Road’s End in Kings Canyon is 81 miles of winding mountain road.
+Expect about three hours.

 National Forests Near Yosemite and Sequoia National Park